little-book-of/algorithms/books/en-US/book.md

 Examples:

+- Activity Selection
+- Huffman Coding
-- Activity Selection- Huffman Coding- Dijkstra's (for non-negative weights) Greedy algorithms are simple and fast ,  when they fit.
+- Dijkstra (for non-negative weights)

+Greedy algorithms are simple and fast when they fit.

 #### 4. Dynamic Programming (DP)

 When subproblems overlap, store results and reuse them.
-Think recursion + memory.
+Think recursion plus memory.

 Two main styles:

-- Top-Down (Memoization): recursive with caching- Bottom-Up (Tabulation): iterative filling table Used in:
+- Top-Down (Memoization): recursive with caching
+- Bottom-Up (Tabulation): iterative filling table

+Used in:

+- Fibonacci numbers
+- Knapsack
-- Fibonacci numbers- Knapsack- Longest Increasing Subsequence (LIS)- Matrix Chain Multiplication DP transforms exponential recursion into polynomial time.
+- Longest Increasing Subsequence (LIS)
+- Matrix Chain Multiplication

+DP transforms exponential recursion into polynomial time.

 #### 5. Backtracking

 Explore all possibilities, but prune when constraints fail.
-It's brute force with early exits.
+It is brute force with early exits.

 Perfect for:

+- N-Queens
+- Sudoku
+- Permutation generation
-- N-Queens- Sudoku- Permutation generation- Subset sums Backtracking builds solutions incrementally, abandoning paths that cannot lead to a valid result.
+- Subset sums

+Backtracking builds solutions incrementally, abandoning paths that cannot lead to a valid result.

 #### 6. Two Pointers